 Ever since we were children, we’ve been told how important it is to have excellent listening skills.
 We heard it from our parents first.
 Then our teachers.
 And then maybe the managers at our first minimum-wage job before college professors decreed the importance of paying attention to their in-depth lectures.
 And as we enter the working world, we’re told, again, about the importance of having effective listening skills.
 But what does that even mean?

 So what can you do to improve your listening skills in the workplace and beyond?
-Here are 5 tips to improving your listening skills and upping your professional game.
+Here are five tips for improving your listening skills and upping your professional game.

 All of these things cause distractions which keep you from fully engaging with your colleague.
 Not only does it prevent you from listening as intently as you should be, but it distracts your partner from communicating all the information they are trying to convey.
 Thoughts will get dropped, ideas will be forgotten, and both parties will let these things happen because they will be too distracted by the world around them.
 Do yourself a favor before it gets to this point.
 This will ensure both minds are clear, and all ears are open.